ibm-cloud-docs/Db2onCloud/faq_lite_migrate.md

 - The hostname is different.
 - The port number changes from port 50001 to a unique customized port number.
-- To encourage data security, less secure connection protcols are disabled.
+- To encourage data security, less secure connection protocols are disabled.
 You can only connect to the database using SSL.
 - If you require a non-SSL connection, you may move to the Standard plan and open a support case.

 ### Console